asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ### Activation
 As described in the above “virtual actor” section, an actor always exists.
 Instead of explicitly spawning a new actor, one may “activate” the destination actor by getting the PID of the destination actor.
 Proto.actor internally checks the existence of the destination actor and spawns one if one is not present.

-An actor may disappear when a hosting node crashes, or an actor may stop itself when an idle interval with no message reception exceeds a certain period of time.
+An actor may disappear when a hosting member crashes, or an actor may stop itself when an idle interval with no message reception exceeds a certain period of time.
 Activation works well to re-spawn such actors with no extra care.

 ### Passivation
 Once the virtual actor is initialized by an activation, it seems to always exist, because of the nature of the virtual actor.
 This, however, it is not always ideal in terms of limited server resources to keep a virtual actor around forever in memory.
 Proto.Actor lets a developer specify a timeout interval, where the virtual actor terminates itself when this interval passes after the last message reception time.

 ### Kind
-To explicitly state which node is capable of providing what types of virtual actors, a developer needs to register the “kind” on cluster membership initiation.
-By registering the mapping of a kind and a corresponding virtual actor `Props`, the cluster provider knows the node is capable of hosting those specific kinds of actors, and the client can compute to which node it must send an activation request.
+To explicitly state which member is capable of providing what types of virtual actors, a developer needs to register the “kind” on cluster membership initiation.
+By registering the mapping of a kind and a corresponding virtual actor `Props`, the cluster provider knows the member is capable of hosting those specific kinds of actors, and the client can compute to which member it must send an activation request.

 ### Identity Lookup
 Identity lookup (`IdentityLookup` interface), currently only exist for the .NET version of Proto.Actor.